2020 Accessibility Awards

 - Projects must be completed

-The Accessible Transportation Award celebrates an individual or group that emphasizes making public transportation more inclusive in our community.
+The Transportation Opportunities Award celebrates an individual or group that emphasizes making transportation more inclusive in our community.
 This award was created in memory of Ella Anderson, who served on the Advisory Committee on Accessibility with grace, style and commitment to people with disabilities.
-Ella’s positive attitude and willingness to go above and beyond helped to shape a more inclusive, customer-focused public transportation service.

 - Programs or projects that positively impact transportation for all Calgarians